This post contains affiliate links and I may earn a commission if you make a purchase.

 Become A Tutor

 Remember how hard math class was in high school?
-There are many students who could use some guidance when it comes to academics and many parents who just can’t help their kids.
+Many students could use some guidance in academics and many parents who can’t help their kids.
 Instead of leaving mom and dad to figure it out, step up as a tutor to help little Johnny pass his class while making a nice chunk of change on the side.
 Tutors charge by the hour and often have a steady job throughout the school year.

 Take Care Of Someone’s Pets